microsoft/DynamicTelemetry/docs/docs/Architecture.Components.Processor.StateMachine.document.md

 ## Modeling Live System Behavior, with a State Machine Processor

-Consider the state model processor as a tool to quickly and safely understand the system\'s operational characteristics after deployment.
+Consider the state model processor as a tool to quickly and safely understand the system's operational characteristics after deployment.

 The state machine processor is typically beneficial in scenarios where software has been deployed into a production environment, and it cannot